splunk-soar-connectors/msadgraph/release_notes/unreleased.md

 **Unreleased**

-* Updated reset password documentation to clarify that the action uses the Microsoft Graph Update user API to update `passwordProfile`, which Microsoft documents cannot be used for federated users.
+* Updated reset password documentation to clarify that the Microsoft Graph Update user API cannot use `passwordProfile` for federated users.